eyvindwa/okular-web/docs/reviews.md

 ## Probiotic

-> “Full of exciting elements.
-The quality is such that it measures up to bands like Obscura and Gojira.”
+> Full of exciting elements.
+The quality is such that it measures up to bands like Obscura and Gojira.

 \- Rita Trondsgård, Scream Magazine (a Norwegian printed publication)

-> “This might be the future of heavy and relentless Progressive Metal.
-Okular is Death Metal’s Nevermore mixed with Mercenary.”
+> This might be the future of heavy and relentless Progressive Metal.
+Okular is Death Metal’s Nevermore mixed with Mercenary.

 \- Anders Peter Jørgensen, Voices From The Darkside

-> “Interesting album!”
+> Interesting album!

 \- Martin Wickler, German Metal Hammer

-> “Probiotic ranks among 2011s most impressive offerings of technical/progressive death metal.”
+> Probiotic ranks among 2011s most impressive offerings of technical/progressive death metal.

 \- No Clean Singing

-> “One of the most exciting and challenging extreme albums from Norway I have heard in a long time.”
+> One of the most exciting and challenging extreme albums from Norway I have heard in a long time.

 \- Even Knutsen, Arctic Metal

-> “An impressive debut.
-The production is powerful and clear, the playing excellent and the tunes are solid.”
+> An impressive debut.
+The production is powerful and clear, the playing excellent and the tunes are solid.

 \- Martin Kvam, Norway Rock Magazine

-> “The technical aspect is never too technical or messy, the sound is perfect and the riffs are reminiscent of the terrain Death was operating in.
+> The technical aspect is never too technical or messy, the sound is perfect and the riffs are reminiscent of the terrain Death was operating in.
 But this is two-three times heavier than what Chuck Schuldiner created in his lifetime [...]
-“Very focused arrangements, which is not easy to accomplish in this genre.
-Okular’s metal maintains a good flow even at high tempos.”
+Very focused arrangements, which is not easy to accomplish in this genre.
+Okular’s metal maintains a good flow even at high tempos. [...]
-*“Brutal yet controlled vocals.
-Never too guttural or too screamy”*
+“Brutal yet controlled vocals.
+Never too guttural or too screamy

 \- Yngve Jacobsen, editor of heavymetal.no

-Norway

-\- Scream Magazine, printed Magazine, December 2011, “Album of the Month” (Communal review with highest average score) and main review 5/6
+\- Scream Magazine, printed Norwegian Magazine, December 2011, “Album of the Month” (Communal review with highest average score) and main review 5/6

 \- Metal Hammer Norway, printed magazine, 8/10